 The national structure should therefore take into account the role of culture in conflict management.
 Mediation is culture specific.
-Mediation may not be globalized at the local level.31
+Mediation may not be globalized at the local level.

-In order to fully capture the spirit of mediation at the local level, there may be a need for public awareness and participation in the making of national framework.
-There is also a need to ensure that the language used in mediation is acceptable to the parties.
+In order to fully capture the spirit of mediation at the local level, there may be a need for public awareness and participation in the making of a national framework for mediation.
+The National framework can borrow from the UNCITRAL Model Law on International Commercial Mediation and International Settlement Agreements Resulting from Mediation, 2018 with or without amendments.
+The procedural aspects of the Model Law covering the appointment of mediators, conduct of mediation and resort to judicial proceedings can be adopted.
+There is need to ensure that the language used in mediation is acceptable to the parties.
 In Kenya, this could be English, Kiswahili and other local languages with translations provided.